sockysec/Telerecon/README.md

 # Known Issues
 - Returning to the launcher and rerunning/running certain script options, can cause a crash.
 Simply reboot the launcher if this occurs and it will work.
+- While parsing and tagging works, Arabic language indicators are not printing correctly to PDF.

 # Credit